claytonjwong/seven-habits/README.md

 ### All Nature is Synergistic

 * Synergy works; it's a correct principle.
 It is the crowning achievement of all the previous habits.
 It is effectiveness in an interdependent reality - it is teamwork, team building, the development of unity and creativity with other human beings.
-* Our own internal synergy is completely within the Circle of Influence.
+* Our own internal synergy is completely within our Circle of Influence.
 We can respect both sides of our own nature - the analytical side and the creative side.
 We can value the difference between them and use that difference to catalyze creativity.
 * We can exercise the courage in interdependent situations to be open, to express our ideas, our feelings, and our experiences in a way which will encourage other people to be open also.
 * We can value the difference in other people.
 When someone disagrees with us, we can say, "Good!
 You see it differently."
 We don't have to agree with them; we can simply affirm them, and we can seek to understand.
 * When we only see two alternatives - ours and the "wrong" one - we can look for a synergistic third alternative.
 There's almost always a thirld alternative, and if we work with a Win/Win philosophy and really seek to understand, we usually can find a solution which will be better for everyone concerned.